-In our Keys Invitation, notice how we have two containers: a small metal bucket for crayons and a three section tray.
+- Containers can help organize the materials and also helps your children sort and organize the materials both visually and physically throughout the creative process.
+Use small containers like a small metal bucket for crayons and a three-section tray.
 Sectioned trays come in all shapes and sizes.
 Look around your kitchen or clean out old food containers to have an assortment of sectioned containers.

 - Use diverse textures and sizes of materials

-Finally, notice how we placed the materials on this tray to create a special home for the materials.
+- Place the materials on the tray to create a special home for the materials.
 This helps to define the space and communicates to the children that you didn’t just dump a bunch of random stuff in the middle of the table, but that these supplies are valuable and have purpose.
-They are the tools that they can use as they respond creatively to the photo, famous art piece, or artifact that you set at the centerpiece of the display.
+They are tools that they can use as they respond creatively to the photo, famous art piece or artifact that you set at the centerpiece of the display.